eayin2/bacula_scripts/README.md

 `bacula-tools` or `bareos-tools` on your distro.

 #### Configuration
-See the example configs in etc/bacula_scripts and modify for your needs. general_conf.py is used by multiple scripts.
+See the example configs in `bacula_scripts/etc/bacula_scripts/` and modify for your needs.
+The config file `general_conf.py` is used by multiple scripts.

 #### Usage

-##### usage: bacula_stats [-h] [-a] [-r] [--version]
-optional arguments:
-  -h, --help    show this help message and exit
-  -a, --all     Return all backups.
-  -r, --recent  Return recent backups
-  --version     show program's version number and exit

 #### usage: bacula_del_purged_vols [-h] [-d] [-dry]